mbrownnycnyc/cka/cka.md

 ### Installing Kubernetes on VMs
 * I'll be using WSL2 because I like making things difficult.
 * This is split into two different sections, steps 1-8 are initial configuration steps and then step 9-10 will be for on-demand lab spin up.
+* with reference to: https://github.com/ocroz/wsl2-boot or https://stevegy.medium.com/wsl-2-static-ip-341603d84401

+* CURRENTLY there's a problem where each VM is assigned the same IP address... the last configured with `ip`.
+I'm going to look at https://github.com/wikiped/WSL-IpHandler to see if this will help, it is called out in the purpose statement: "All running WSL Instances have the same random IP address within WSL SubNet although default SubNet prefix length for some reason is 16 (which is enough for 65538 ip addresses!)."

 1. build a reasonable host compute network on your host